![]() ARTIST STATEMENT

 |

 My family took long car vacations each summer crisscrossing the United States.
-As we drove in the car, I was always fascinated when we would come upon an abandoned home isolated in what seemed to be the middle of no-where.
-When I first saw Edward Hopper's painting "House on the Railroad", it seemed so familiar.
+As we drove, I was always fascinated when we would come upon an abandoned home isolated in what seemed to be the middle of no-where.
+When I first saw Edward Hopper's painting "House by the Railroad", it seemed so familiar.
 I had seen similar buildings on those long car vacations.
-It sparked a sense of restoration in my soul.
-Which for an artist means nothing is ever considered trash, it can always be re-purposed.
+It sparked a sense of restoration in my soul, which for an artist means nothing is ever considered trash, it can always be re-purposed.
 Most artists are collectors and I am no exception.
 My studio is full of bits of things found unexpectedly.
 I always wanted to be an artist from a very young age, driving my mother crazy making messes on the table as I created things with what was available.
 No one in the family was artistic in any way.
 At age 12, my parents gave me a set of oil paints, and offered art lessons, of which I attended one and realized that I did not want to just copy other people’s work.
 So instead, I opted to draw and paint from real life and from the exotic locations shown in National Geographic magazine.
 I attended Riverdale High school which was an all-girls public school at the time.
 There were four art instructors at the school.
 Although only one of them was an artist of any merit, it did provide an opportunity to take classes.
 In 1973, I moved to Baton Rouge to attend LSU, starting in painting at first and then switching to art education to ensure an income.
-I receiving my B.S. in art education in 1977 and a Masters of Fine Arts in printmaking with a minor in painting in 1979.
+I received my B.S. in art education in 1977 and a Masters of Fine Arts in printmaking with a minor in painting in 1979.
 My goal while in school was to take every art class offered.
 I did a pretty good job of doing that graduating with 30 extra hours in art I did not need.
 I subsequently taught as an Assistant Professor at UNO and LSU and in 1983 moved to Alexandria to work as the education curator at the Alexandria Museum of Art until mid-1986 when the budget was cut.
 From mid-1986 to July 1990, I worked as an art consultant to arts councils and as an artist-in-residence in several parishes across Louisiana.
 Starting in August of 1990, I started a new adventure, teaching fine art survey, dual enrollment art survey, and AP art history online in a new distance education program called Telelearning designed by Louisiana School for Math, Science, and the Arts.
 This program eventually morphed into Louisiana Virtual School which was run jointly by the Louisiana Department of Education and LSMSA and taught 5000 high school students across the state.
 From 2013 -2015, I was the director of online learning for the LSMSA Virtual School.
 I retired in July of 2015.
 During my years of teaching online, I also taught as an adjunct professor at various times for Louisiana College, LSU-Alexandria, NSU, and ULM.
-In 1995, I received the Louisiana State Visual Artists Fellowship for painting.
-I have been in 230 exhibitions nationally and created public murals for the Baton Rouge Zoo, City of Alexandria (city hall and the old water building), LSU, LSUA, Calvary Baptist Church, Town Talk Newspaper Building (destroyed 2016), and Shreveport Arts council (destroyed 2005).
-My works are in the public art collections of LSU Medical Center New Orleans, J. W. Marriott Hotel New Orleans, LSU, LSUA, Louisiana College, the City of New Orleans, Alexandria Museum of Art, Masur Museum of Art, Beaumont Art League, Nicolette College, University of Southern Mississippi, and New Orleans Southern Baptist Hospital (now Ochsner Baptist Hospital).
-I am affiliated with LeMieux Galleries, 332 Julia Street, New Orleans and Baton Rouge Gallery, 1515 Dalrymple Dr., Baton Rouge.
-I sell my artwork through this website and through LeMieux Galleries in New Orleans and Baton Rouge Gallery. |
+In 1995, I received the Louisiana State Visual Artists Fellowship for painting and over the years I have exhibited work over 261 exhibitions nationally and created public murals for the Baton Rouge Zoo, City of Alexandria (city hall and the old water building), LSU, LSUA, Calvary Baptist Church, Town Talk Newspaper Building (destroyed 2016), and Shreveport Arts council (destroyed 2005).
+My works are in the public art collections of LSU Medical Center New Orleans, J. W. Marriott Hotel New Orleans, LSU, LSUA, Louisiana College, the City of New Orleans, Alexandria Museum of Art, Masur Museum of Art, Beaumont Art League, Nicolet College, University of Southern Mississippi, and New Orleans Southern Baptist Hospital (now Ochsner Baptist Hospital).
+I am represented by LeMieux Galleries, 332 Julia Street, New Orleans and Baton Rouge Gallery, 1515 Dalrymple Dr., Baton Rouge.
+My work can be purchased through this website and through LeMieux Galleries in New Orleans and Baton Rouge Gallery. |